scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 * the `-release` flag doesn't work ([scala/bug#11403](https://github.com/scala/bug/issues/11403))
 * the optimizer doesn't work ([scala/bug#11372](https://github.com/scala/bug/issues/11372))

 Both issues have already been fixed.
 The fixes will be included in [Scala 2.12.9](https://github.com/scala/scala/milestone/77).
-A release date for 2.12.9 has not been set.
+2.12.9 is tentatively planned for release in June 2019.
 In the meantime, consider using a [Scala nightly build](https://stackoverflow.com/questions/40622878/how-do-i-tell-sbt-to-use-a-nightly-build-of-scala-2-12-or-2-13) to test the fixes.

 In other respects, so far it appears that 12 is similar to 11 with respect to Scala compatibility.